 “From here he observed, felt, explored and documented with a naturalist’s curiosity and a poet’s voice.
 In his classic book, Outermost House, he memorialized the experience of living immersed in the context.”

 “About twenty years later, Wyman Richardson wrote a third classic of Cape Cod literature, The House on Nauset Marsh, that helped propel the character of the area to almost mythical status.

 “Such wide recognition of a special place within a special region helps us understand why a desire to build and live here today remains one of the most deeply held convictions of those who love the eastern shore of Cape Cod.” –Polhemus Savery DaSilva

 “The shoreline changes every year and with every storm, but without foot prints or Jeep tracks,

 the beach remains as unspoiled as it was 10,000 years ago.” –Nauset Heights

-Want it?
-Check the listing held by the Alberti Team at Gibson Sotheby’s International Realty.
-You can also take the video tour and see more of the house in the architect/builder Polhemus Savery DaSilva’s portfolio (photography Brian Vanden Brink).
+For more information about 51 Nauset Road, check the listing held by the Alberti Team at Gibson Sotheby’s International Realty.
+You can also take a video tour and see more of the house in the architect/builder Polhemus Savery DaSilva’s portfolio.